Certainly! Here’s an enhanced draft of the article with the requested improvements:

 Construction Site Safety: The Helmets and Hardhats of Voyage

-In an industry where the Occupational Safety and Health Administration (OSHA) guidelines are revered like scripture, safety is no laughing matter, except when it comes to the famous hardhat.
+In an industry where the Occupational Safety and Health Administration (OSHA) guidelines are revered like scripture, safety is no laughing matter, except when it comes to the iconic hardhat.
 With its propensity to stay put even in a heady gust down Broadway, it evokes the kind of dependable consistency that New Yorkers love.
 But it’s over just an accessory; it’s a non-negotiable shield against workplace hazards.

 Safety Essentials